 Initiatives

 Campers build teamwork skills through games and group challenges.
 Ages 5-7 do this on the ground and ages 8-12 do this on the ground and on a low ropes course.
 These games help the group energize themselves, learn more about others in the group, develop trust in one another, and solve problems together.
 Please see our Initiatives FAQ page for more information about this department.
-(The low ropes course is just used in the Summer, and not during the Intercession Camp.)
+(The low ropes course is just used in the Summer, and not during the Spring Break Camp.)

 Kayaking